Seagate Barracuda: Barracuda ES (2006)

 Available in capacities between 250 GB to 750 GB, with SATA 3 Gbit/s interface and 8 or 16 MB of cache depending on model.
 The ES (Enterprise Storage) family were high-reliability drives based on Barracuda 7200.10 design.
-Intended for business-critical use, with all drives having a 5-year warranty.
+Despite being based on the 7200.10 it had no IDE options and SATA was the only interface offered.
+Intended for business-critical use, with all drives having a 5-year warranty and designed for 24/7 operation.
 Barracuda ES series replaced previous NL35 series (based on 7200.8) and NL35.2 series (based on 7200.9) enterprise drives.
 Seagate announced launch of Barracuda ES on June 7, 2006.

 Barracuda 7200.11 (2007)

 With a SATA 3 Gbit/s interface, capacities range from 160 GB to 1.5 TB.
+All models now use Perpendicular recording as standard.
+The first Barracuda generation to exclusively offer SATA and discontinue IDE options.
 Codenames are Moose (earlier revision, using 250 GB platters) and Brinks (later revision, using 333 and 375 GB platters).
 Their cache size can be 8 MB, 16 MB or 32 MB, depending on the drive model.
 Seagate announced launch of Barracuda 7200.11, along with Barracuda ES.2, on June 25, 2007.
 They were also available under Maxtor brand, the model name under this brand was DiamondMax 22.

-Alongside normally retailed models, a 2TB version (model number ST32000540AS) was produced in 2009, being marked on the label as Barracuda 7200.11; actually it's a pre-production series of Barracuda XT drives, installed in certain models of FreeAgent, Expansion and BlackArmor external drives.
-It uses the same mechanical design as in Barracuda XT and is unrelated to all other Barracuda 7200.11 models.
+Alongside normally retailed models, a 2 TB version (model number ST32000540AS) was produced in 2009 which, while being marked on the label as Barracuda 7200.11, was actually a pre-production series of Barracuda XT drives, installed in certain models of FreeAgent, Expansion and BlackArmor external drives.
+It uses the same mechanical design (codenamed Muskie) as the 2 TB Barracuda XT and is unrelated to all other Barracuda 7200.11 models.
 Notable are also missing various international safety marks.